samirsahoo007/system-design-primer/solutions/system_design/api_rate_limiter/README.md

 # Design API rate limiter

+A rate limiter is a tool that monitors the number of requests per a window time a service agrees to allow.
+If the request count exceeds the number agreed by the service owner and the user (in a decided window time), the rate limiter blocks all the excess calls(say by throwing exceptions).
+The user can be a human or any other service(ex: in a micro service based architecture)

+**Example:** A device with a specific ip address can only make 10 ticket bookings per minute to a show booking website.
+Or a service A can hit service B with a rate of at most 500 req/sec.
+All the excess requests get rejected.

-Rate limiting protects your APIs from overuse by limiting how often each user can call the API.
+Also Rate limiting protects your APIs from overuse by limiting how often each user can call the API.
 This protects them from inadvertent or malicious overuse.
 Without rate limiting, each user may request as often as they like, which can lead to “spikes” of requests that starve other consumers.
 After rate limiting is enabled, they are limited to a fixed number of requests per second.

 ![API Rate Limiter](01-rate-limit-kong.png)